ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 }
 ```

-With this `x ? a : b:c` will be parsed as `x ? a : (b:c)` since colon with spaces is interpreted only as part of a conditional expression.
+With this, `x ? a : b:c` will be parsed now as `x ? a : (b:c)` since the colon with spaces is interpreted only as part of a conditional expression.

 - A bug that resulted in hash collisions not being handled correctly in `table` values has been fixed.